Heading East to Quebec

 After lunch, we headed back to the campground to pack up, hitch up, dump our tanks and head home.
 While we wouldn’t normally want to pay for a full hook up, it was certainly convenient to be able to dump right at our site!

 One of the things we forgot to do was take a walk around the campground and find sites that we might prefer better than this one.
-While our site was pretty and quite level, our trailer door faced directly on the site beside us and there was little between the two sites for privacy, especially since the people beside us were in a tent.
+While our site was pretty and quite level, our trailer door faced directly on the site beside us and there was little space between the two sites for privacy, especially since the people beside us were in a tent.
 We didn’t really have many other options for positioning our trailer either.
 We noticed that many of the sites lacked privacy between them, but I expect we would have found others that we liked better - after all, this was a very last minute booking!

 Another successful weekend finished!
 Next up… September camping back at Murphy’s Point Provincial Park!